Journal Contributors' Page

 The Arts and Humanities Data Service (AHDS): http://www.ahds.ac.uk/copyrightfaq.htm

 As a contributor to one of our journals, you are entitled to a special reduced price for the first year of an individual subscription to the journal in which you are publishing.
 We can provide you with information about subscribing - please email email@example.com.

 Author Self-archiving Policy and PDF usage

-Please refer to our policy on contributor article usage to review valuable information on how Berghahn works in close collaboration with its editors and contributors to ensure the fair dissemination of authors' articles.
+Please refer to our policy on contributor article usage concerning your rights as an Author and how Berghahn works in close collaboration with its editors and contributors to ensure the fair dissemination of authors' articles.

 We'd like to hear from you!

 We welcome your feedback, comments or suggestions on your experiences as a contributor to a Berghahn Journal.
 Please send us an email: firstname.lastname@example.org.